marc-h-lambert/W-VI/readme.md

 This is the companion code for the NIPS paper project.

 ## Installation
 The code is available in python using the standard library.
 Run TestVGP.py.
-To chnage the test edit the file and put another string in the array TEST.
+To change the test edit the file and put another string in the array TEST.

 ## python files